IT IS an historic pub that was once at the heart of its community.

 In its place comes a menu brimming with locally sourced produce and dishes that make your mouth water.

-Guinea fowl, hake, scallops and even lobster all feature on the specials board, and, although they are meals that will inevitably set you back a little more than the previous menu, they will hardly break the bank.
+Guinea fowl, hake, scallops and even lobster all feature on the specials board, and, although they are meals that will inevitably set you back a little more than the previous menu, they will hardly

 In fact, at just £15, the pub’s lobster thermidor represents outstanding value for money.